MShawon/YouTube-Viewer/README.md

 # Proxies
 * ## Free Proxy
    Try not to use free proxies.
+But if you have a paid subscription and you want to use authenticated IP feature, then you can use free proxy category.

 * ## Premium Proxy
    Proxies with authentication can also be done.
 To do so put your proxies in this format **username:password@ipaddress:port** in a text file.
 Every single line will contain a single proxy.
 Provide your text file path when script asks for proxy file name.